 Dues may be increased by the Board at the start of each year thereafter by an increase equal to the highest percentage increase in salary awarded to any active member of the Association.
 Increases of more than 10% shall be subject to the approval of the membership by mail or electronic ballot.
 The Board may elect to forgo or postpone any allowed amount.

-Section 2: Special Assessments- The Association may make a special assessment of its membership to assist any Tucson Police Officer, Detective, or Sergeant who is a member of the Association.
+Section 2: Special Assessments- The Association may make a special assessment of its membership to assist any Tucson Community Service Officer, Police Officer, Detective, or Sergeant who is a member of the Association.
 Such assessment must have a two-thirds (2/3) vote of the full Board.
 Assessments will be payable within a two (2) month period and will be billed to the member’s address by mail rather than collected via dues check off.

 Article X: Budget and Expenditures